SSWConsulting/SSW.Rules.Content/rules/software-architecture-decision-tree/rule.md

 Vertical Slice Architecture structures your system around features rather than technical layers.
 Each feature is implemented end-to-end, including UI/API, business logic, and data access.
 This approach improves maintainability and reduces the risk of breaking changes.

+You can find our VSA template on [GitHub](https://github.com/SSWConsulting/SSW.VerticalSliceArchitecture)

 ### Modular Monolith

 A Modular Monolith organizes the system into modules that encapsulate specific functionalities.
 While it runs as a single application, it retains some benefits of microservices, such as independent module development and testing.
 It’s a good middle-ground between a monolith and microservices.